atmsillinois/uiuc-atmos-computing/README.rst

 ``conda activate computing_docs``

-If the e environment already exists but requires updating, you can update by running:
+If the environment already exists but requires updating, you can update by running:

 ``conda env update -f env_computing_docs.yaml``

+Then follow the steps above to build the documentation.

 Recommended workflow for contributing to this documentation project